Tutorials Of 4 Simple Steps In Magento 2 Import Products

 Magento 2.0 allows you to Import Products data to add or update the products, replace existing data and delete entities.
-This feature helps to save a lot of time compared with manual configuring.
-It is a fact that almost all of data in Magento is concluded in CSV file (Comma Separated Value file) which appears similar to Excel file but simpler.
-Therefore, we recommend you to become familiar with CSV file to import and export other types of data besides of products such as customer data, customer address data, and product images.
-And the following is the instruction to import products to your Magento store.
-Let’s begin!
+This feature helps save a lot of time compared with manually configuring.
+Actually, almost data in Magento is contained in CSV files (Comma Separated Value file) which appears similar to Excel file but simpler.
+Therefore, we recommend you to become familiar with CSV files to import and export other types of data besides of products such as customer data, customer address data and product images.
+And the following are 4 basic steps in the instruction to do a Magento 2 import products to your store.

 - Step 1: Prepare the Data